ThiccIndustries/Github-ROMOcean-Theme/README.md

 <img src="https://raw.githubusercontent.com/ThiccIndustries/Github-ROMOcean-Theme/main/example.png"/>

 Includes optional square profile pictures for geniuses.
+Many minor tweaks to my taste.
+Easy to find and pull out.

 ## Additional info

-* DONT USE STYLISH. this breaks in stylish. i remember hearing something about privacy which is no bueno, use stylus instead.
+* DONT USE STYLISH. this breaks in stylish. i remember hearing something about privacy which is no bueno, use [stylus](https://github.com/openstyles/stylus/#releases) instead.

 * this is a theme using github's new* theming system
 <br><sup>\*(github themes have been around for a while)</sup>